USDA-SCINet/scinet-site/_templates/collections/event.md

 type: training # is this an event or training?
 If this is a workshop, see the workshop template
 tags: Unix Git Python R-Project # one-word tags for the filter, each separated by a space

-# end_date: 20220902  # YYYYMMDD # if the end date is different than the start date
+# end_date: 2022-09-2  # YYYY-MM-DD # if the end date is different than the start date
 # always have two numbers for month and day

 # if you want to include session information